MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Quickstarts/create-knowledge-rest-api-nodejs.md

 Azure Cognitive Services are represented by Azure resources that you subscribe to.
 Create a resource for QnA Maker using the [Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) or [Azure CLI](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli) on your local machine.

 After getting a key from your resource, [create environment variables](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the resource, named `QNAMAKER_RESOURCE_KEY` and `QNAMAKER_AUTHORING_ENDPOINT`.
-Use the key and host values found in the Resource's **Quickstart** page in the Azure portal.
+Use the key and endpoint values found in the Resource's **Quickstart** page in the Azure portal.

 ### Create a new Node.js application